do-community/demo-app/README.md

 We're going to do this by creating a single Droplet with the DigitalOcean control panel.
 This Droplet is going to be our [bastion host](https://en.wikipedia.org/wiki/Bastion_host).
 This type of host is traditionally referenced in infrastructure designs as a means for implementing security measures.
 A similar term for such a host is "[jump server](https://en.wikipedia.org/wiki/Jump_server)".
 In our case, we're using it as an SSH gateway and also the coordinating system for building out the rest of our infrastructure.

-Before we create this Droplet, we need to create a DigitalOcean "personal access token" and a "spaces access keys".
+Before we create this Droplet, we need to create a DigitalOcean "personal access token" and "spaces access keys".
 This can be done from the "API" tab of the DigitalOcean Control Panel.

 ```
 SCREEN SHOT OF CONTROL PANEL API TAB
 ```

 Go ahead and create one of each.
-Take note of the associated tokens/keys.
+Take note of the tokens/keys - we'll need these later.

 Note: the personal access token will be one token.
 The spaces access key will have two parts - a key and a secret key.